jondot/groundcontrol/README.md

 ## Usage

-Download the Ground Control binary, or build from source (see `Development`).
+Download the [Ground Control](http://jondot.github.io/groundcontrol/groundcontrol-0.0.1.tar.gz) package, or build from source (see
+`Development`).

 Then, transfer it to your Pi.